waterbycounty

 What's happening with rivers in Fulton County right now?

-Fulton County's primary USGS streamgage on the CHATTAHOOCHEE RIVER is currently reading 1,580 cubic feet per second — 46% of the long-term mean of 3,453.2 cfs.
+Fulton County's primary USGS streamgage on the CHATTAHOOCHEE RIVER has a pipeline snapshot of 1,580 cubic feet per second — 46% of the long-term mean of 3,453.2 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Fulton County water compare to the Georgia average?